The Vision for the Community Hub:

 Following the survey of residents and an updated Feasibility Study, the Village Hall Trustees recommended to the Parish Council that a new village hall be built on the Church Road Recreation Ground, and the existing village hall sold to help fund the new building.
-The Trustees have advised that when the village hall is sold the contract of sale will contain covenants restricting any development of it to a maximum of two houses and a requirement to maintain the existing façade and original appearance.
+The Trustees have advised that when the village hall is sold the contract of sale will contain a covenant to maintain the existing façade and original appearance.

 The new village hall on the Recreation Ground will be adjacent to the new children’s playground and will retain the existing football pitch for leisure use.
 No trees will be lost.

 As a result of the expansion of Hauxton, S106 funds had been negotiated by South Cambridgeshire District Council and have been given to the Parish Council by Harrow Estates (the developers) to extend the existing village hall or build a new one in order to cater for the doubling in size of the village.
 A condition within the S106 legal agreement providing the S106 funds is that the developers must agree to the village hall proposals (to ensure they meet the needs of their new residents in addition to the existing residents of Hauxton).

 The Village Hall Management Committee (VHMC) is a Charitable Trust for the hall itself.
 Plans had previously been submitted for planning approval for extensions to the existing village hall, but there were issues relating to car parking and the possibility of meeting future needs.
 Further consultations subsequently took place in 2015 with Hauxton residents (see below) and this application was put on hold and eventually withdrawn in February 2017.